mindspore-ai/docs/tutorials/training/source_en/advanced_use/custom_debugging_info.md

 - train_dataset: Training dataset
 - cur_epoch_num: Number of current epochs
 - cur_step_num: Number of current steps
-- batch_num: Number of steps in an epoch
+- batch_num: Number of batches in an epoch
 - ...

 You can inherit the callback base class to customize a callback object.